-RDF Lease FM 8: Place liquid gathering facilities outside of GRSG habitat.
-Have no tanks at well locations within GRSG habitat to minimize Ves V A specific RDF is documented to not be applicable to the site-specific conditions o the project/activity (e.g. due to site limitations or engineering considerations).
+id gathering facilities outside of itat.
+Have no tanks at well Yes V A specific RDF is documented to not be applicable to the site-specific conditions of the project/activity (e.g. due to site limitations or engineering considerations).
 Economic considerations, such as increased costs, do not necessarily require that an RDF be varied or rendered inapplicable.
-An alternative RDF is determined to provide equal or better protection for GRSG o its habitat.
-Alternative RDF # vehicle traffic and perching and nesting sites for aerial predators of GRSG.
-Rationale: A specific RDF will provide no additional protection to GRSG or its habitat.
-In GRSG habitat, use remote monitoring ✓ A specific RDF is documented to not be applicable to the site-specific conditions o the project/activity (e.g. due to site limitations or engineering considerations).
-Economic considerations, such as increased costs, do not necessarily require that an RDF be varied or rendered inapplicable.
-RDF Lease FM 9: techniques for production facilities and develop a plan to reduce vehicular traffic frequency of vehicle use (Lyon and Anderson •• An alternative RDF is determined to provide equal or better protection for GRSG o its habitat.
-Alternative RDF # 2003).
+An alternative RDF is determined to provide equal or better protection for GRSG RDF Lease FM 8: locations within GRSG habitat to minimize affic and perching and nesting sites V An alternative RDF is determined to provide equal or better protection for GRSG its habitat.
+Alternative RDF # for aerial predators of GRSG.
 A specific RDF will provide no additional protection to GRSG or its habitat.
-Rationale: Use dust abatement practices on well pads.
-Yes V A specific RDF is documented to not be applicable to the site-specific conditions of the project/activity (e.g. due to site limitations or engineering considerations).
+Rationale: abitat, use remote monitoring Yes V A specific RDF is documented to not be applicable to the site-specific conditions the project/activity (e.g. due to site limitations or engineering considerations).
+Economic considerations, such as increased costs, do not necessarily require that an RDF be varied or rendered inapplicable. technique RDF Lease FM 9: develop a es for production facilities and plan to reduce vehicular traffic V0 An alternative RDF is determined to provide equal or better protection for GRSG its habitat.
+Alternative RDF # frequency 2003). of vehicle use (Lyon and Anderson A specific RDF will provide no additional protection to GRSG or its habitat.
+Rationale: 1 √ A specific RDF is documented to not be applicable to the site-specific conditions: the project/activity (e.g. due to site limitations or engineering considerations).
 Economic considerations, such as increased costs, do not necessarily require that an RDF be varied or rendered inapplicable.
-RDF Lease FM 10: V No An alternative RDF is determined to provide equal or better protection for GRSG o its habitat.
+RDF Lease FM 10: Use dust a st abatement practices on well pads.
+V No An alternative RDF is determined to provide equal or better protection for GRSG its habitat.
 Alternative RDF # A specific RDF will provide no additional protection to GRSG or its habitat.
-Rationale: Cluster disturbances associated with operations and facilities as close as possible, unless site-specific conditions indicate that disturbances to GRSG habitat would be reduced if operations and facilities locations would best fit a unique special arrangement.
-Yes √ A specific RDF is documented to not be applicable to the site-specific conditions of the project/activity (e.g. due to site limitations or engineering considerations).
+Rationale: I Cluster di sturbances associated with Yes √ A specific RDF is documented to not be applicable to the site-specific conditions the project/activity (e.g. due to site limitations or engineering considerations).
+Economic considerations, such as increased costs, do not necessarily require tha an RDF be varied or rendered inapplicable. unless site s and facilities as close as possible, e-specific conditions indicate that ces to GRSG habitat would be V No An alternative RDF is determined to provide equal or better protection for GRSG its habitat.
+Alternative RDF # reduced in reduced if operations and facilities locations would best fit a unique special arrangement.
+A specific RDF will provide no additional protection to GRSG or its habitat.
+Rationale: 1 Yes √ A specific RDF is documented to not be applicable to the site-specific conditions the project/activity (e.g. due to site limitations or engineering considerations).
 Economic considerations, such as increased costs, do not necessarily require that an RDF be varied or rendered inapplicable.
-RDF Lease FM 11: V No An alternative RDF is determined to provide equal or better protection for GRSG o its habitat.
+RDF Lease FM 12: Apply a p hased development approach with nt reclamation.
+No No An alternative RDF is determined to provide equal or better protection for GRSG its habitat.
 Alternative RDF # A specific RDF will provide no additional protection to GRSG or its habitat.
-Rationale: Yes V A specific RDF is documented to not be applicable to the site-specific conditions of the project/activity (e.g. due to site limitations or engineering considerations).
-Economic considerations, such as increased costs, do not necessarily require that an RDF be varied or rendered inapplicable.
-RDF Lease FM 12: Apply a phased development approach with concurrent reclamation.
-V An alternative RDF is determined to provide equal or better protection for GRSG o its habitat.
-Alternative RDF # A specific RDF will provide no additional protection to GRSG or its habitat.
+Rationale: